Post-glitch Recovery and the Neutron Star Structure: The Vela Pulsar: Conclusion and Future Prospects

-Future research includes investigating the post-glitch recovery and internal structure of other notable glitching pulsars, such as the Crab and PSR J1740-3015.
+Future research includes investigating the post-glitch recovery and internal structure of other notable glitching pulsars, such as the Crab and PSR J1740--3015.
 To streamline the process, we are developing automated rotational parameter estimation scripts that perform the timing analysis quickly, enabling rapid model investigation and facilitating timely results.
-Additionally, the measured recovery parameters provide a unique approach to constrain the neutron star equation of state, which will be investigated in a subsequent work in progress.
-Furthermore, determining the internal and surface temperatures of neutron stars and exploring correlations with glitch observables could yield valuable insights.
-Lastly, constraining internal magnetic field configurations will also be a key area of investigation, ultimately advancing our understanding of neutron star physics and glitch mechanisms.